nardew/talipp/docs/indicator-operations.md

 Indicators provide several ways how to remove data:

-1. To remove the last input value, use [remove][talipp.indicators.Indicator.Indicator.remove] method:
+1. To remove the most recent input value, use [remove][talipp.indicators.Indicator.Indicator.remove] method:
     ```python
     from talipp.indicators import SMA